bitcoindevkit/bitcoindevkit.org/docs/_blog/descriptor_based_paper_wallet.md

 [guarantees]: https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#checksums

 [^WIF]: Wallet Input Format, a string encoding a ECDSA private key  https://en.bitcoin.it/wiki/Wallet_import_format
-[^WIF core]: Unless the user import the WIF directly into bitcoin core
+[^WIFcore]: Unless the user import the WIF directly into bitcoin core
 [^sweep]: Some wallets refers to sweep as the action to create a transaction taking all the funds from the paper wallet and sending those to the wallet itself.
-[^black zone]: Ideally, the black zone should be twice as long as the secret part to cover it back and front, long descriptor may leave a shorter black zone, ensure to have you printer set with vertical layout for best results.
+[^blackzone]: Ideally, the black zone should be twice as long as the secret part to cover it back and front, long descriptor may leave a shorter black zone, ensure to have you printer set with vertical layout for best results.